 Being a small city, Mansfield does not have a public transit system used by locals to get to and from work.

-The education level of Mansfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.92% of adults 25 and older in Mansfield have a college degree.
+The percentage of adults in Mansfield who are college-educated is close to the national average for all communities of 21.84%: 19.92% of the adults in Mansfield have a bachelor's degree or advanced degree.

 The per capita income in Mansfield in 2022 was $39,244, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,976 for a family of four.
 However, Mansfield contains both very wealthy and poor people as well.